-Written by Herman Khosah, marketing advisor
+Written by Herman Khosah, senior marketing executive

 Members of our Wonder Women customer group and over 30 customers from our anyone@home digital involvement group, shared their top tips to help with the cost of living.
 Here are their ideas on making smart saving choices.

 - “Shop around as much as you can and always compare prices before you buy or renew things.”

 - “Consider going to local shops, markets and charity shops, they’re happy for the business and you don’t have to buy more than you need.”

 - “Challenge price increases with suppliers for things like your broadband and phone.
 If you say you’re leaving, you might get a good offer.”

 - “When online shopping, try leaving stuff in your basket for a little while and they might send you a discount to encourage you to buy.”

 - “Loyalty and club cards can reduce prices at certain shops.”